 Making fresh pasta at home might seem like a daunting task, and while it is time consuming and with definite effort involved, it is not all that difficult and you will be handsomely rewarded for the extra work.
 Fresh pasta is not a replacement for the dried, factory produced pasta you find on the supermarket shelves.
 They each have a unique texture and consistency and work better with particular types of sauce.
 That being said, you are really missing out if you limit yourself to dried pasta.
 Good fresh pasta is much lighter in your mouth and absorbs sauces, especially those made with butter or cream.

-Flour and Eggs: In a large bowl add 2-1/2 cups of unbleached all-purpose flour, and make a well in the center.
+- In a large bowl add 2 cups of the unbleached all-purpose flour, and make a well in the center.
 Break 4 large eggs into the well.
 Beat the eggs lightly with a fork for about 1 minute, then start to work a little of the flour from the edges in to the eggs, until the eggs are no longer runny.
 Using your hands mix the flour and eggs thoroughly into a ball.
 If mixture is too wet and sticky add extra flour 1 tablespoon at a time, until it is manageable.

-Cutting the Pasta: Most pasta machines come with cutters to make two shapes of noodles, fettuccine and tonnarelli.
+- Most pasta machines come with cutters to make two shapes of noodles, fettuccine and tonnarelli.
 To make fettuccine take the sheets of pasta in the same order you flattened them, cut them in half and run the halves through the broader set of cutters on the machine.
 Transfer the cut pasta to a baking sheet, sprinkle with a little semolina flour to prevent the strands sticking together, and make nests of pasta.
 To make tonnarelli, follow the same procedure only running the sheets through the narrower cutters.
-You can also make pappardelle by hand, first cutting the pasta sheets in half and then cutting 1-inch wide ribbons lengthwise using a fluted pastry wheel if you want to get fancy.
+You can also make pappardelle by hand, first cutting the pasta sheets in half and then cutting 1-inch wide ribbons lengthwise using knife or a fluted pastry wheel if you want to get fancy.